RyanFleck/Manuals/content/languages/sh.markdown

 ---
 layout: docs-manual
 title: Bash
 subtitle: "Glue for sticking together useful programs to do stuff."
 draft: true
 ---

 ```bash
 echo "Hello, BASH!"
 ```

-<h3>Table of Contents</h3>
-1. Seed list entry.
-{:toc}

 ## Why write Shell Scripts?

-'Cause having your computer do something you do daily *on your behalf* is fantastic.
+'Cause having your computer do something you do daily _on your behalf_ is fantastic.

 ## What is Bash Shell Scripting?

-Bash is a *Unix Shell*, allowing a user to interact with an operating system by entering commands.
+Bash is a _Unix Shell_, allowing a user to interact with an operating system by entering commands.

-**Shell Scripting** is to write *Bash Scripts* to run in the *Bash Shell*.
+**Shell Scripting** is to write _Bash Scripts_ to run in the _Bash Shell_.
 Unfortunately, I need to look up the syntax every time I write it, so included here are primarily the fundamentals from miscallaneous sources.

 ## Shell Scripting Fundamentals

-A *Shell Script* is essentially a set of unix programs running sequentially, with control flow.
+A _Shell Script_ is essentially a set of unix programs running sequentially, with control flow.
 It can be saved to any filename (though preferably one with a `.sh` extension,) and made executable with `chmod +x <filename>`.
 The first line in any shell script should be `#!/bin/sh`.
 (Do note that you can also specify zsh, bash, csh, etc.)

 ### Standard Output and Comments